Thursday, September 29

 Quick Facts about New Jersey:

-1. A few things New Jersey is known for are: the beautiful sandy beaches, the Atlantic City Boardwalk, and for being the Crossroads of the Revolution.
-A few of the nicknames for the state of New Jersey are: the Garden State, the Exit State, and the Diner State.
+1. New Jersey is known for a few things: the beautiful sandy beaches, the Atlantic City Boardwalk, and the Crossroads of the Revolution.
+A few of the nicknames for New Jersey are the Garden State, the Exit State, and the Diner State.
 The New Jersey state motto is Liberty and Prosperity.
 The New Jersey state motto was adopted in 1777.
 The abbreviation for New Jersey is NJ.

-2. The capital of New Jersey is Trenton.
-Trenton officially became the capital of New Jersey on November 25, 1790.
-Trenton has an estimated population of about 83,387 people.
+2. Trenton is the capital of New Jersey.
+It officially became the capital on November 25, 1790, with an estimated population of about 83,387 people.

-3. The New Jersey state bird is the American Goldfinch.
-The American Goldfinch was chosen as the state bird for New Jersey in 1935.
-The male American Goldfinches are a bright beautiful yellow bird.
-They have black on their forehead and wings.
-They have some white on their tails and wings.
+3. The New Jersey state bird is the American Goldfinch, which was chosen as the state bird for New Jersey in 1935.
+Male American Goldfinches are bright, beautiful yellow birds with black on their foreheads and wings and some white on their tails and wings.

-4. The New Jersey official state flower is the Viola sororia also known as the Common blue violet.
-The Viola sororia is a flower that can be found growing throughout the state of New Jersey.
-The Viola sororia starts blooming during the spring months.
+4. The New Jersey official state flower is the Viola sororia, also known as the Common blue violet.
+It can be found growing throughout the state and starts blooming during the spring months.
 They are very beautiful flowers!!
 The New Jersey Viola sororia became the official state flower in 1971.

 5. New Jersey’s current state flag was officially adopted in 1896.
 New Jersey’s state flag has a yellowish gold/tan colored background with New Jersey’s state seal on it.

-6. Some crops that are grown in New Jersey are: blueberries, cranberries, cucumbers, eggplant, peaches, and spinach.
+6. Some crops grown in New Jersey are blueberries, cranberries, cucumbers, eggplant, peaches, and spinach.

-7. Some cool places to visit while in New Jersey are: Atlantic City, the Liberty Science Center, and the Adventure Aquarium.
+7. Some cool places to visit in New Jersey are Atlantic City, the Liberty Science Center, and the Adventure Aquarium.

-9. New Jersey can get very hot and very cold depending on the time of year.
-The hottest temperature ever recorded in New Jersey was 110 degrees Fahrenheit in Runyon, New Jersey on July 10, 1936.
-The coldest temperature ever recorded in New Jersey was -34 degrees (34 degrees below zero) Fahrenheit in River Vale, New Jersey on January 5, 1904.
+9. New Jersey can get very hot and cold, depending on the time of year.
+The hottest temperature ever recorded in New Jersey was 110 degrees Fahrenheit in Runyon, New Jersey, on July 10, 1936.
+The coldest temperature ever recorded in New Jersey was -34 degrees (34 degrees below zero) Fahrenheit in River Vale, New Jersey, on January 5, 1904.

 Share a cool fact about New Jersey with us?